Brian Smith (photographer)

 Brian Smith is an American portrait photographer and photojournalist.
 He may be known best for portraits of actors, business leaders, politicians, and athletes that are at once stylish and telling.

 Early life and education

-Born in Ames, Iowa, Smith got his start in photography in high school (class of 1976) as a stringer for the Ames Tribune.
+Born in Ames, Iowa, Smith got his start in photography in high school as a stringer for the Ames Tribune.
 He received his bachelor's degree in journalism from the University of Missouri.
 As a 20-year-old student there, his first magazine photograph was published in Life magazine, showing the New York Yankees manager Billy Martin crying at the funeral of his player Thurman Munson.

 Career

 Smith's portraits of celebrities, athletes and business executives have appeared on the covers of magazines, including his photograph of Pope John Paul II, which was featured on the cover of the Newsweek Commemorative issue.

 The book Art & Soul features Smith's portraits of celebrities accompanied by personal testimonials from each artist expressing their support for the importance of the arts in their lives.

 Smith is President of Editorial Photographers (EP), a photography trade organization of magazine photographers and photojournalists from around the world.
 He has lectured students on the Business of Editorial Photography at Brooks Institute of Photography, Ohio University, Hallmark Institute and the Atlanta and Fort Lauderdale Art Institutes.

 His television appearances include guest appearances on The X Factor and Fine Living Network Smith has been featured in the Photo District News Portraiture Issue, the Communication Arts Photography Annual, and Pop Photo.